Sie sind hier: Startseite Student Projects

 Context-aware Reinforcement Learning using Time-series Transformer

-Description Generalization to different tasks is always a challenge to Reinforcement Learning.
-Sometimes, a small change in the environment could drastically influence the performance of the policy learned by Reinforcement Learning.
+Description Generalization to different tasks is always a challenge to reinforcement learning.
+Sometimes, a small change in the environment could drastically influence the performance of the policy learned through reinforcement learning.
 We then need to train an agent which can learn the context/environment change by itself and thus, be able to solve a set of similar tasks.
 Transformer has been widely used in CV and NLP domains.
 Recently, there are also a few new models designed for time-serial data.
 In RL, we also often have time-serial data.
 Therefore, it's potentially beneficial if we use Transformer model to figure out the context of the environment.

 Contact Baohe Zhang